 One fine day a few months ago, I was casually joking around with Shock N’ Awe Welterweight Champion and PPC Executive, Andy Kerr, about the fact that we struggle to grow strong, manly beards.
 During the conversation, I suggested that “we should get beard transplants”.

 I had my Facebook App open at the time and after a few minutes I started scrolling through the News Feed, only to find a Facebook Ad for hair and beard transplants!
 Now I can assure you, I have never Googled, searched on Facebook, emailed or texted anyone about beard or hair transplants, so it instantly caught my eye as I had just recently made the beard transplant joke – and how often do you really see an ad for a beard transplant!?
 (Unfortunately I do not have a screenshot of this ad).
+It was at that point I had to ask myself, 'Is Facebook listening to me?'

 After vocalising my findings to the rest of the Adido gang, I was met with some intrigue as well as a lot of ridicule from the ‘non believers’.
 In my eyes, this was proof enough that Facebook must have overheard my conversation and served me the ad because of what I had said, but I decided to drop it and try to forget the whole ordeal.

-But then it happened again.
+Then it happened again.
 A few weeks after the initial incident, I started having a mid-morning snack of a Peperami every day (yes it’s a pretty weird mid-morning snack but that’s for another blog).
 On one such occasion, Anni teased me about my choice of snack and we proceeded to have a conversation about what a strange snack the Peperami was to have at that time of day.

 Once again, I assure you I have never Googled, Facebooked, bought online or messaged anyone about a Peperami.
 But Facebook didn’t need me to, did they?
 Because they overheard me talking to Anni about Peperamis while my Facebook App was open and you can guess what happened next; a Peperami ad!